mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+May 15, 2018
+- Add appendix on use of the SimLab tool to simulate user performance of labs for regression testing and lab development.
+- Add wait\_net function to SimLab to pause until selected network connections terminate.
+- Change acl automated assessment to use FILE\_REGEX for multiline matching.
+- SimLab test for xsite lab.

 May 11, 2018
 - Add "noskip" file to force collection of files otherwise found in home.tar, needed for retrieving Firefox places.sqlite.